Japan City Guides: Osaka 大阪

 -International ATMs are to be found in the OCAT Building, Namba; OPA Building Shinsaibashi.

 Osaka Nagai Stadium is home to the J-League's Cerezo Osaka and was a venue for the 2002 World Cup.
 Take the Midosuji Line Subway to Nagai station - more Nagai Stadium info.
-Gamba Osaka, the other J-League team in Osaka play at Osaka Expo '70 Stadium in Suita.
+Gamba Osaka, the other J-League team in Osaka play at the newer Osaka Expo '70 Stadium in Suita.

 Kyocera Dome Osaka is home to the Orix Buffaloes baseball team, while the Hanshin Tigers play at the iconic Koshien Stadium.